 Criminal insider dealing is an offence under Part V of the Criminal Justice Act 1993, and criminal market manipulation is an offence under sections 89-91 of the Financial Services Act 2012.

 We work closely with the financial services industry to identify and prevent market abuse.

-We also undertake our own surveillance of financial markets and have developed systems for identifying insider dealing and market manipulation in a variety of financial markets.
-This includes analysing transaction reporting data, order book data, benchmark submission and other market data, which significantly assists us in detecting market abuse.
+We also undertake our own surveillance of financial markets and have systems for identifying insider dealing and market manipulation in various financial markets.
+This includes analysing transaction reporting data, order book data, benchmark submission and other market data, which significantly helps us in detecting market abuse.

-Our market monitoring department is also in regular contact with trading firms, market operators and investors to identify suspicious trading.
+Also, our market monitoring department is in regular contact with trading firms, market operators and investors to identify suspicious trading.

-Firms and operators of a trading venue are required to identify and reduce the risk of market abuse, and report it to us under the suspicious transaction and order reporting (STOR) regime, and our other relevant rules.
+Firms and operators of a trading venue must identify and reduce the risk of market abuse, report it to us under the suspicious transaction and order reporting (STOR) regime and our other relevant rules.